ericauld/cutlass/media/docs/gemm_api_3x.md

   can be a multi-modal hierarchical stride; this would apply if implementing a tensor contraction.

+EA: [outer, inner, batch], so m and n are both wrapped in outer

 - `TiledMma` is an instance of `cute::TiledMma`.

+EA: Above and below, ~~instance~~ instantiation

 - `GmemTiledCopyA` and `GmemTiledCopyB` are instances of `cute::TiledCopy` types.
 Both tiled operation types are [covered in more detail below](#tiled-mma-and-copy).

+EA: Below, "the smallest layout that will get tiled over the entire collective's
+    smem".
+Why "the smallest"?
+I don't understand.

 - `SmemLayoutAtomA` and `SmemLayoutAtomB` are instances of type `cute::Layout` and represent the smallest layout that will get tiled over the entire